Lord Frederick Cavendish: Political career

 From 1859 to 1864, Cavendish was private secretary to Lord Granville.
 He travelled in the United States during 1859 and 1860, and in Spain in 1860.
-He was elected to parliament as a Liberal for the Northern Division of the West Riding of Yorkshire, 15 July 1865, and retained that office until his death.
+He was elected to the House of Commons as a Liberal for the Northern Division of the West Riding of Yorkshire, 15 July 1865, and retained that office until his death.
 After serving as private secretary to the prime minister, William Ewart Gladstone, from July 1872 to August 1873 he became a junior Lord of the Treasury, and held office until the resignation of the ministry.
 He was Financial Secretary to the Treasury from April 1880 to May 1882, when soon after the resignation of William Edward Forster, Chief Secretary for Ireland, he was appointed to succeed him.

+Death

-In company with the 5th Earl Spencer, the then Lord Lieutenant of Ireland, he proceeded to Dublin, and took the oath as Chief Secretary at Dublin Castle, on 6 May 1882; but on the afternoon of the same day, while walking in the Phoenix Park in company with Thomas Henry Burke, the Permanent Under-Secretary, he was attacked from behind by several men from an extreme Irish nationalist group known as the Irish National Invincibles, who, with scalpels or surgical knives, murdered Burke and Lord Frederick Cavendish.
-The event was known as the Phoenix Park killings.
+In company with the 5th Earl Spencer, the then Lord Lieutenant of Ireland, he proceeded to Dublin, and took the oath as Chief Secretary at Dublin Castle, on 6 May 1882; but on the afternoon of the same day, while walking in the Phoenix Park in company with Thomas Henry Burke, the Permanent Under-Secretary, he was assassinated by members of the militant Irish nationalist splinter group known as the Irish National Invincibles.
+Using scalpels and surgical blades, the participants stabbed Lord Frederick and Burke multiple times from behind in an incident that came to be known as the Phoenix Park killings.

+Burial

 His remains were returned to England and buried in the churchyard of St Peter's Church, Edensor, near Chatsworth, on 11 May, where 300 members of the House of Commons and 30,000 other persons followed to the side of the grave.

+Trial

 The trial of the murderers in 1883 (see James Carey) made it evident that the death of Cavendish was not premeditated, and that he was not recognised by the assassins; the plot was against Burke, and Cavendish was murdered because he happened to be in the company of Burke.

 Family

-Cavendish married, on 7 June 1864, Lucy Caroline Lyttelton, second daughter of the 4th Baron Lyttelton, granddaughter of Sir Stephen Glynne and niece of William Ewart Gladstone's wife Catherine.
-She was maid of honour to the Queen.
+On 7 June 1864, Cavendish married Lucy Caroline Lyttelton, second daughter of the 4th Baron Lyttelton, granddaughter of Sir Stephen Glynne and niece of William Ewart Gladstone's wife Catherine.
+She was a maid of honour to the Queen.

 A statue of Cavendish can be found in the plaza behind the town hall in Barrow-in-Furness in Cumbria (formerly and historically in Lancashire), where his father invested heavily in local industries.
 A window in memory of Cavendish was placed in St Margaret's Church, Westminster, at the cost of the members of the House of Commons.
 His imposing white Carrara marble tomb can be seen in Cartmel Priory, Cumbria.
 Cavendish was a council member of Yorkshire College, Leeds, which after his death established the Cavendish Chair of Physics.
 There is also a memorial fountain to him at Bolton Abbey.